Featured Resources

 North Dakota's Century Code

 The North Dakota Century Code will never be mistaken for a light read, but, nevertheless, does serve its purpose by informing.
-Within its bulk are 65 titles, including one on Motor Vehicles (Title 39).
+Within its bulk are a number of titles, including one on motor vehicles and traffic laws (Title 39).

 It's important to know state laws so you can obey them.
 Should you find yourself with a traffic citation, consulting the vehicle code will give you a clear understanding of the law so you can learn what you did wrong, or fight the ticket if you believe you are innocent.

-Title 39 harbors 33 chapters of important information on a variety of topics including:
+Title 39 harbors many chapters of important information on a variety of topics including, some of which are listed below.

 Motor Vehicle Dealer Licensing